-On 30 June 2010, two police officers were arrested over the death of Khaled Mohammed Said.
-Khaled Mohammed Said, 28, was brutalised to death by two plainclothes policemen in the city of Alexandria, Egypt - on 6 June 2010.
+On 30 June 2010 two police officers were arrested over the death of Khaled Mohammed Said.
+Khaled Mohammed Said, 28, was brutalised to death by two plainclothe policemen in the city of Alexandria, Egypt - on 6 June 2010.
 Khaled has become the face of Eyptian police brutality.

-It is worth mentioning that official autopsy results revealed that Khaled Mohammed Said died from suffocation (asphyxiation) - after swallowing a bag of marijuana.
-As ridiculous this may sound, Egypt's State Prosecutor maintained the same view.
+It is worth mentioning that official autopsy results revealed that Khaled Mohammed Said died as a result of suffocation (asphyxiation) after swallowing a bag of marijuana.
+As ridiculous this may sound, Egypt's State Prosecutor shared the same view.

-Photos of yet another battered and disfigured victim of Egyptian police brutality - Khaled Mohammed Said surfaced on the internet.
-Drawing from the photographic evidence - does suffocation leave victims bruised, bloodied and disfigured - with broken teeth and shattered jaws?
+Photos of Khaled Mohammed Said, yet another battered and disfigured victim of Egyptian police brutality, surfaced on the internet.
+Looking at the photographic evidence - does suffocation leave victims bruised, bloodied and disfigured with broken teeth and shattered jaws?

 Photos: Khaled Said Facebook page.

 Advanced Summer Programme Countering Terrorism: Legal Challenges and Dilemmas - 28 August – 1 September 2017, The Hague Fee: € 1695 Registration: http://www.asser.nl/CT2017 Registration deadline: 23 July 2017 Venue: T.M.C.
 Asser Instit...